scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `egress`: The 16-bit egress interface identifier (in the direction of beaconing).
 - `exp_time`: The 8-bit encoded expiration time of the hop field, indicating how long the hop field is valid.
 This fields expresses a duration according to the formula: `duration = (1 + exp_time) * (24 hours/256)`.
 This duration is relative to the PCB creation timestamp set in the PCB's segment information component (see also [](#seginfo)).
 By combining these two values, the AS can compute the absolute expiration time of the hop field.
 Data-plane packets containing an expired hop field MUST be dropped by the router processing that hop.
-- `mac`: The message authentication code (MAC) used in the data plane to verify the hop field.
-The SCION Data Plane Specification provides a detailed description of the computation of the MAC and the verification of the hop field in the data plane.
+- `mac`: The message authentication code (MAC) used in the data plane to verify the hop field. {{I-D.scion-dp}} provides a detailed description of the computation of the MAC and the verification of the hop field in the data plane.

 #### Peer Entry {#peerentry}